Escape the crowds for pristine shores and historic boardwalks.

 Do I need a car to get around Miami Beach?

-Most visitors don’t need a car because Miami Beach is very walkable.
-The free trolley, buses, and ride-shares cover most areas you’ll want to visit.
+Most don’t need a car because Miami Beach is very walkable.
+The free trolley, buses, or the ride shares cover most areas you’ll want to visit.

 Is Miami Beach safe for tourists?

-Yes, Miami Beach is generally safe in the main tourist areas, especially during the day.
-As with any busy city, keep an eye on your belongings and stay in well-lit areas at night.
+Yes, it’s generally safe in the main tourist areas, especially during the day.
+As with any busy city, keep an eye on your belongings and stay in well lit areas at night.

 Yes, the ocean stays warm enough for swimming throughout most of the year.
-Winter water temperatures are cooler but still comfortable for many visitors.
+Winter water temperatures are cooler but still comfortable for many.

 Are the beaches in Miami Beach free?